 BSc 1st Year Botany Sporophyte in Bryophytes Sample Model Practice Question Answer Papers

-BSc 1st Year Botany Evolution of Sporophyte in Bryophytes Sample Model Practice Question Answer Papers: BSc is a three-year program in most of the universities.
+BSc 1st Year Botany Sporophyte in Bryophytes Sample Model Practice Question Answer Papers: BSc is a three-year program in most universities.
 Some of the universities also offer BSc Honours.
 After getting enrolled for BSc, there are certain things you require the most to get better grades/marks in BSc.
 Out of those, there are BSc Study Material, BSc Sample Model Practice Mock Question Answer Papers along with BSc Previous Year Papers.
-At gurujistudy.com you can easily get all these study material and notes for free.
-Here in this post, we are happy to provide you BSc 1st Year Botany Evolution of Sporophyte in Bryophytes Sample Model Practice Question Answer Papers.
+At gurujistudy.com you can easily get all these study materials and notes for free.
+Here in this post, we are happy to provide you with BSc 1st Year Botany Evolution of Sporophyte in Bryophytes Sample Model Practice Question Answer Papers.

-BSc 1st Year Botany Sporophyte in Bryophytes Question Answers
+- BSc 1st Year Botany Sporophyte in Bryophytes Sample Model Practice Question Answer Papers

 Q. 1.
-Explain progressive development of Sporophyte in Bryophytes.
+Explain the progressive development of Sporophytes in Bryophytes.

-Usually the series starts with the simples sporophyte of Riccia runs through that of Marchantia, Pellia, Anthoceros and Funaria (Moss).
+Usually, the series starts with the simple sporophyte of Riccia and runs through that of Marchantia, Pellia, Anthoceros, and Funaria (Moss).

 Regarding the evolution of sporophytes in Bryophytes two different lines of evolution have been suggested by different workers: